 The walking, shopping, dining and entertainment district that connects parking, hotels and the theme parks was the first thing to reopen at the Disneyland Resort.
 Hop over to our guide to Downtown Disney at Disneyland to get a sense of the dining, shopping and fun to be had there.
 You can get the details and top tips for visiting right now in our new Downtown Disney post.

 Reopening of Disneyland Hotels

 Are you excited about Disneyland reopening?
-It's certainly the best news we've heard in a while.
-Once ticket sales reopen, you can purchase your multi-day discount Disneyland Resort tickets through Undercover Tourist.
-You can also book discounted hotels, including the Disneyland Resort hotels and offsite hotels near Disneyland.
+You can purchase your multi-day discount Disneyland Resort tickets through Undercover Tourist.
+You can also book discounted hotels, including the Disneyland Resort hotels and off-site hotels near Disneyland.